Avi-504/StudGo_mobile/README.md

 # StudGo

-This is the the android and ios implementation of StudGo Project(A skill development platform for tech students)
+This is the android and ios implementation of StudGo Project(A skill development platform for tech students)

 ## Getting Started